JT-LM/JT-Math-8B/README.md

 ## Performance

-The JT-Math models, particularly `JT-Math-8B-Thinking`, achieve state-of-the-art performance across a range of key mathematical reasoning benchmarks, outperforming other open-source models in the ~8B parameter class.
+The JT-Math models, achieve state-of-the-art performance across a range of key mathematical reasoning benchmarks, outperforming other open-source models in the ~8B parameter class.

 Below is a summary of our evaluation results.
 For more details, please refer to our technical report.